-455 bright inclusions, these inclusions would contribute around 18 Mat g-1 to the total 3He concentration of 22.4 Mat g-1 for this aliquot.
-This shows that over sufficiently large cooling ages a significant amount of fissiogenic 3He can be contributed by higheU inclusions.

-Another possible contribution of 3He is nucleogenic production on 6Li.
+- 410 these zircons is around 10000 ppm.
+If zircons are present at 2 % of the total volume of the aliquot, which is similar to what was observed by microCT for bright inclusions, these inclusions would contribute around 18 Mat g-1 to the total He concentration of 22.4 Mat g-1 for this aliquot.
+This shows that over sufficiently large cooling ages a significant amount of radiogenic He can be contributed by high-eU inclusions. - Another possible contribution of He is nucleogenic and CTN production on Li.
 Magnetite has been observed in this study to have relatively low Li concentrations (~1.6 ppm).
-While zircons are typically low in Li, many other common mineral phases have

-- 460 Li concentrations of tens or hundreds of ppm (Amidon et al., 2008; 2009).
+While zircons are typically low in Li, many other common mineral phases have Li concentrations of tens or hundreds of ppm (Amidon et al., 2008; 2009).
 Quartz, feldspar, and apatite can have tens, pyroxene and amphibole hundreds, and mica thousands or tens of thousands of ppm Li (Amidon et al., 2009).
-Using the radiogenic neutron fluxes computed above, silicate inclusions comprising 5 % of the total volume with 100 ppm Li can contribute 8 Mat g-1 of nucleogenic 3He over a 140 Ma cooling age.
-This component is independent of depth. - Additional production of 3He from thermal neutron capture reactions on 6Li is dependent on the cosmogenic thermal neutron flux, which is depth-dependent.
-The unscreened magnetite aliquots and aliquots with known inclusions display considerable scatter, but there is a general decrease of 3He concentration with depth (see Fig. 9b,c).
-This decrease is greater than the expected variation in cosmogenic nuclide production, so part of this trend can be attributed to a decrease in CTN production with depth.
+Using the radiogenic neutron fluxes computed above, silicate inclusions comprising 5 % of the total volume with 100 ppm Li can contribute 8 Mat g-1 of nucleogenic He over a 140 Ma cooling age.
+This component is independent of depth. - 420 Production of He from Li due to cosmogenic thermal neutron flux is depth-dependent.
+The unscreened magnetite aliquots and aliquots with known inclusions display considerable scatter, but there is general decrease of He concentration with depth (see Fig. 9b,c).
+This decrease is greater than the expected variation in cosmogenic production, so part of this trend can be attributed to a decrease in CTN production with depth.
 The cosmogenic neutron flux is highest around 22 cm depth below the surface.
-At this depth, the CTN production from a quartz inclusion of 5 % by volume and 100 ppm Li would be around 5 % of the cosmogenic nuclide production rate in - 470 magnetite.
-Pyroxene, amphibole, or mica inclusions with Li concentrations conceivably >>100 ppm might contribute an even greater amount of nucleogenic and CTN 3He, although most silicates have lower Li concentrations on average.
+At this depth, the CTN production from a quartz inclusion of 5 % by volume and 100 ppm Li would be around 5 - 425 % of the cosmogenic production rate in magnetite.
+Pyroxene, amphibole, or mica inclusions with Li concentrations conceivably >>100 ppm might contribute an even greater amount of nucleogenic and CTN He.
 Any randomly chosen aliquot of magnetite is likely to have inclusions of various minerals of several volume-%.
-These inclusions contribute 3He from combined fissiogenic, nucleogenic, and CTN production due to their increased U and Li content relative to magnetite, which leads to 3He concentrations that are in excess of the expected cosmogenic nuclide production, as - 475 observed in this study (up to a factor of 4).
+These inclusions contribute He from combined radiogenic, nucleogenic, and CTN production due to their increased U and Li content relative to magnetite, which leads to He concentrations that are in excess of the expected cosmogenic production, as - 430 observed in this study (up to a factor of 4).
 The effect of mineral inclusions might be even greater in other sites where rocks have older cooling ages.
-This highlights the importance of avoiding mineral inclusions in the target phase when determining 3He concentrations for cosmic-ray exposure studies.
+This highlights the importance of avoiding mineral inclusions in the target phase when determining He concentrations for cosmogenic exposure studies.

-Some types of mineral inclusions which have U and Li concentrations comparable to or below those of the host phase, might not present a problem for determining 3He concentrations.
-Gayer et al. (2004), for instance, found no difference in the 3He
+Some types of mineral inclusions, which have U and Li concentrations comparable to or below those of the host phase, might not present a problem for determining He concentrations.
+Gayer et al. (2004), for instance, found no difference in the

-480 concentration between garnet aliquots with many ilmenite inclusions and those with fewer inclusions.
-Ilmenite has neither high U nor Li concentrations, therefore it would not significantly contribute to the overall 3He concentration.
-However, without sufficient characterization, any mineral inclusion can be a potential concern and should be avoided.
+435 He concentration between garnet aliquots with many ilmenite inclusions and those with fewer inclusions.
+Ilmenite has neither high U nor Li concentrations, therefore it would not significantly contribute to the overall He concentration.
+However, without sufficient characterization any mineral inclusion can be a potential concern and should be avoided.